PullNotifier Logo

 Can I Trigger GitLab CI/CD Pipelines from Slack?

 Yes, and this is where things get really interesting for teams moving toward ChatOps.
-Using GitLab ChatOps, you can create custom slash commands in Slack that kick off specific jobs or even entire pipelines in your CI/CD configuration.
+Using GitLab ChatOps, you can kick off specific CI/CD jobs right from Slack using the /gitlab <project> run <job_name> command.
 It's a powerful way to let your team manage key workflows without ever leaving their chat.

 This kind of setup transforms Slack from a simple notification feed into an interactive control panel for your entire development lifecycle.